-- First, it reminds the buyer of why he bought the product in the first place and acknowledges his issue
+- First, it reminds customers of why they bought the product in the first place.

-- Third, it serves as a user manual which makes the brand look professional and gains the brand their customer’s trust as well
+- Third, it serves as a user manual which makes the brand look professional and builds trust.

 2. MRB – My Running Belt

-This brand’s insert is an example of 2 of the mistakes we discussed earlier.
+This brand’s insert shows two examples of the mistakes we discussed earlier.
 Take a look: